artipie/artipie/README.md

  Artipie has multiple storage implementations: in-memory storage, file-system storage, AWS S3 storage.
 Storage can be used to store binary artifacts or for configuration files.
- - Artipie: configured assebmly of adapters.
+ - Artipie: configured assembly of adapters.
 Artipie can be configured to read repository configuration files from the storage.
 Artipie can find configuration file by repository as a key name.
 Artipie implements `Slice` interface and can handle HTTP requests.
 It reads repository name from request URI path,